mku11/Salmon-Vault/README.md

 ### Limitations
 * Importing files to a salmon virtual drive using different devices requires authorization by an already authorized device for each  virtual drive.
 The device that created the drive is by default authorized.
 The authorization mechanism protects against repeated access based attacks!
 * Make sure that you never backup and restore the Nonce Sequencer files in your Windows Device!
-They are located in each user %LOCALAPPDATA%\\.salmon directory (including the LocalSystem user if you use the Salmon Windows Service).
-So make sure you exclude them from backups and restores.
+For Windows the files are located under %LOCALAPPDATA%\\.salmon directory, for Android and Linux under the $HOME/.salmon directory.
+Also you need to make sure you exclude them from backups and restores, this will prevent nonce reuse!
-* The Windows user sequencer files are not secure from other apps!
-Also do not share your device account with other users!
-Salmon will attempt to notify you if it encounters tampering on the sequencer though for additional security you should use the Salmon Windows Service which protects the sequencer under the LocalSystem space.
+* User Sequencer files are not secure from other apps.
+The sequencer file for Android is secure located in private space but not for rooted devices!
+For windows Salmon will notify you if it detects tampering though it is recommended for additional security that you should use the Salmon Windows Service.
+The Salmon service protects the sequencer files under the system administrator (LocalSystem) space.
+For Linux and Mac make sure you do not share your account with other users!
 * Integrity is not supported for filenames only for file contents.
+* Maximum guaranteed file size: 2^64 bytes or limited by the backed resource (disk, memory, network).
+* Maximum drive file size: 2^64 bytes
+* Maximum number of drive files: 2^62 (64 bit nonces used for the filename and the file contents.

 ### Contributions
 Unfortunately I cannot accept any code contributions.
 Though, bug reports and security POCs are more than welcome!